emoto-kc-ak/-supersami-react-native-foreground-service/Installation.md

 ```

 ### 2#
-Next Step is to Register Service in your manifest inside application.
+The Next Step is to Register Service in your manifest inside the application.

 ```
 <meta-data android:name="com.supersami.foregroundservice.notification_channel_name" android:value="supersami Service"/>